 To promote and support active and healthy communities that have strong physical, mental and spiritual health and feel safe and secure in the city.
 This priority also aims to address the social dimensions of climate change and crisis events.
-In developing programs and initiatives that support these outcomes, we work towards one of the fundamental rights of every human: the enjoyment of the highest attainable standard of health without distinction of race, religion, political belief or economic and social condition19.
+In developing programs and initiatives that support these outcomes, we work towards one of the fundamental rights of every human: the enjoyment of the highest attainable standard of health without distinction of race, religion, political belief or economic and social condition.

-Objective What do
+Objective What do you want

-you want to achieve?

-- 4.1 Contribute to improvements in community health and wellbeing, including physical and mental health. - 4.2 Encourage an active, healthy and social lifestyle supported by local facilities, services and spaces. - 4.3 Contribute to improvements in community safety, including domestic and family violence and perceptions of safety. - 4.4 Facilitate community resilience and adaptation in the face of climate change and crises (e.g. COVID-19 pandemic).
+- 4.1 Contribute to improvements in community health and wellbeing, including physical and mental health. - 4.2 Encourage an active, healthy and social lifestyle supported by local facilities, services and spaces. - 4.3 Contribute to improvements in community safety, including domestic and family violence and perceptions of safety. - 4.4 Facilitate community resilience and adaptation in the face of climate change and crises.